-In Vietnam you need to apply for the single entry visa.
-Check latest visa requirements with your nearest Vietnamese embassy.
+In Vietnam, you need to apply for a single entry visa.
+You need to check the latest visa requirements with your nearest Vietnamese embassy.
 It costs $17 and took 4 days to get the letter.
-Also bring 2 passport photos and a printed copy of the letter.
-The single entry visa costs another $25 to get stamped.

-This makes walking along the footpath at best very challenging, particularly when rogue mopeds mount the curb when the traffic on the road gets too heavy.
+This can make walking on the footpath a nuisance, particularly when rogue mopeds mount the curb when the traffic on the road gets too heavy.

-To cross the street is a challenge at best of times.
-In truth it’s total chaos with the never-ending sea of cars, mopeds and motorbikes.
-Generally the rules of the road are not enforced or obeyed.
+Crossing the street is a challenge at the best of times.
+In truth, it is total chaos with the never-ending sea of cars, mopeds, and motorbikes.
+Generally, the rules of the road are not enforced or obeyed.
 Traffic lights and pedestrian crossings are ignored by drivers.

 Traffic isn’t going to stop for you to cross the street.
-You just have to go for it and just walk at a normally pace (Not to stop or suddenly run) and trust traffic will swerve around you.
+You just have to go for it and just walk at a normal pace (Not to stop or suddenly run) and trust traffic will swerve around you.

-The dong, is the Vietnamese currency.
-There is two things to get used to.
-The first is the conversion rate 26,610 VND equivalent to 1 euro.
+The dong (VND), is the Vietnamese currency.
+There are two things to get used to.
+The first is the conversion rate of 26,610 VND equivalent to 1 euro.

 The toilets are not the best in some cases pretty awful.
 The public toilets are used by everyone and there are not regularly maintained, expect to be shocked.
 If in rural areas, there’s no avoiding the squat toilet.